sig-gis/SEPAL-CEO/docs_OpenMRV/DataCollection.rst

 This work was developed by Karen Dyson under World Bank contract with the Food and Agriculture Organization and Spatial Informatics Group, LLC for the development of new Measurement, Reporting, and Verification related resources to support countries’ MRV implementation.

 | Attribution
 Dyson, K. 2021.
-Data collection with data quality management approaches. © World Bank.
+Data collection with data quality management approaches in SEPAL. © World Bank.
 License: `Creative Commons Attribution license (CC BY 3.0 IGO) <https://creativecommons.org/licenses/by/3.0/igo/>`_

 .. figure:: images/wb_fcpf_gfoi.png